Ruth Stone House: Description and history

 The Ruth Stone property straddles Hathaway Road, a gravel road in the rural mountain community of Goshen, Vermont.
 The property is about 3 acre in size, and includes the Stone residence and two smaller guest residences.
 The main house, a vernacular farmhouse built about 1830, is located on the south side of Hathaway Road, with the informally marked grave of Ruth Stone nearby to the southwest.
 Across Hathaway Road are two other buildings: the "Little House", apparently an early 19th-century barn converted into residential use, and the "Chapel", a 20th-century vernacular structure built using salvage materials by Stone's family and friends as a studio and retreat.

 The property was the principal residence of poet Ruth Stone from 1956 until her death in 2011.
 Stone's work went largely unrecognized until late in her life, when she won two National Book Awards, Guggenheim Fellowships, and was Vermont's poet laureate 2007–11.
-It was here that she wrote much of her poetry, and worked with budding writers and poets.
-Of Vermont's well-known poets, it is distinctive as a singular place associated with her life and work.
+It was here that she wrote much of her poetry, and worked with writers and poets.
+The property is a place associated with the life and work of one of Vermont's poets.